 History the Goldfish – Official Mascot

-Energetic, flashy, and charming, History the Goldfish certainly knows how to make visitors feel at home!
-History has been living his dream for several years now, and in that time he has grown to fit his electric personality.
-Check out our Facebook, Twitter, Instagram, Pinterest, and Youtube pages to see what he’s been up to or come visit him in person this season!
+Energetic and flashy, History has been living his dream for several years now, and runs our social media.
+Check out our Facebook, Twitter, Instagram, Pinterest, and Youtube pages to see what he’s been up to or visit him in person!

 Our Committees and Organizational Chart: